jnbolsen/ezarr/README.md

 - [Tautulli](https://tautulli.com/) - Monitoring application for Plex which can keep track of what has been watched, who watched it, when and where they watched it, and how it was watched.

-This does not include a media player (Plex, Jellyfin, etc) since it is on a different server in my case.
+This stack does not include a media player (Plex, Jellyfin, etc) since it is on a different server in my case.

 ## Requirements
 [Docker](https://docs.docker.com/engine/install/) is installed.

 The following packages are installed:
 - nfs-common (nfs client)
 - qemu-agent (for proxmox)
 - curl

 `sudo apt install nfs-common qemu-guest-agent curl`

 The following is set up:
 - NFS share mounts with correct ownership of top level direcctories (media:mediacenter) and permissions (umask 022), as required (in my case, media and download shares).
 - Make docker depend on NFS share mounts (qbittorrent may prevent shutdown if not).

-## Using
+## Usage
 Create a directory of your choice (e.g. `~/ezarr`) to hold the `docker-commpose.yml` and `.env` files.

 `mkdir ~/ezarr`